ichilton/fog/lib/fog/bigv/README.md

 ### Re-image

 If you wuold like to re-image (re-install) the virtual machine, you can use the reimage method.
 This takes distribution and a root_password parameters like when creating a VM.
 This can only be performed on a Virtual Machine in the off state.
+Once complete, the machine will be in a powered on state, but with it's autoreboot_on attribute set to false.

 ```ruby
 >> server.stop